jcremerius/Data-Enhanced-Process-Models/README.md

 # Data-Enhanced-Process-Models

-This notebook creates the event log for the experiment in the paper "Data Enhanced Process Models in Process Mining" It uses the MIMIC-IV (https://physionet.org/content/mimiciv/1.0/) database, stored in a Postgres database.
+The jupyter notebook in this repository creates the event log for the experiment in the paper "Data Enhanced Process Models in Process Mining"
+It uses the MIMIC-IV (https://physionet.org/content/mimiciv/1.0/) database, stored in a Postgres database.
 First, all cases related to acute Heart Failure are retrieved.
 Then, the hospital data for their respective hospital admission is fetched.
 Additionally, X-ray data is retrieved from an external database called MIMIC-CXR (https://physionet.org/content/mimic-cxr/2.0.0/).